Finitary birepresentations of finitary bicategories: Abstract

 \section{Abstract}

 In this paper, we discuss the generalization of finitary $2$-representation theory of finitary $2$-categories to finitary birepresentation theory of finitary bicategories.
 In previous papers on the subject, the classification of simple transitive $2$-representations of a given $2$-category was reduced to that for certain subquotients.
 These reduction results were all formulated as bijections between equivalence classes of $2$-representations.
 In this paper, we generalize them to biequivalences between certain $2$-categories of birepresentations.
+Furthermore, we prove an analog of the double centralizer theorem in finitary birepresentation theory.